nim-lang/Nim/doc/lib.md

   This module implements the `with` macro for easy function chaining.

 * [wrapnils](wrapnils.html)
-  This module allows evaluating expressions safely against nil dereferences and more.,
+  This module allows evaluating expressions safely against nil dereferences.

 Modules for the JavaScript backend